 It is important to choose a cleaning product that can gently, yet thoroughly clean your pup’s mouth.

 Avoid products with cheap, sometimes harmful additives and fillers.
 Your pet’s oral health is paramount to their well-being.

 Oxyfresh’s Pet Gel is a gentle cleansing formula that helps eliminate harmful bacteria, cellular debris, and bad breath while soothing sore gums and other oral irritations.

 It incorporates all-natural ingredients, such as carrageen, to help relieve pain, and Oxygene, to disinfect and eliminate nasty odors.

-Oxyfresh’s Pet Oral Hygiene Solution is an innovative water additive that helps to eliminate bad breath, reduce periodontal disease, and kill harmful bacteria without ever having to brush.
+Pet Dental Water Additive is an innovative water additive that helps to eliminate bad breath, reduce periodontal disease, and kill harmful bacteria without ever having to brush.